 - Contract your glute and left hamstring, and untwist your torso.
 Keep your weight stable, and your left hand should be against your leg when you are standing up.

-- Repeat the movement, pause for a minute, and then shift your sides.
+- Repeat the movement, pause for a minute, and shift your sides.

 Muscles it Works